 From the gospel of Mark:

-As they approached Jerusalem and came to Bethphage and Bethany at the Mount of Olives, Jesus sent two of his disciples, 2 saying to them, “Go to the village ahead of you, and just as you enter it, you will find a colt tied there, which no one has ever ridden.
+As they approached Jerusalem and came to Bethphage and Bethany at the Mount of Olives, Jesus sent two of his disciples, saying to them, “Go to the village ahead of you, and just as you enter it, you will find a colt tied there, which no one has ever ridden.
 Untie it and bring it here.
-3 If anyone asks you, ‘Why are you doing this?’ tell him, ‘The Lord needs it and will send it back here shortly.’ ”
+If anyone asks you, ‘Why are you doing this?’ tell him, ‘The Lord needs it and will send it back here shortly.’”

 “Blessed is he who comes in the name of the Lord!”

-This was a fervor that eclipsed Tebow’s press conference in New York, or any iPad or iPhone introduction Apple ever construed.
+This was a fervor that eclipsed any iPad or iPhone introduction Apple ever construed.

 Palm Sunday is the celebration of Jesus that Jesus deserves.

-Yes, “Hosanna” quickly turned into “Crucify him!”
-It was one of the most tragic turn of events, perhaps second only to the fall, where humans turned from worship to rejection.
+Yes, “Hosanna” quickly turned into “crucify him!”
+It was one of the most tragic turn of events, perhaps second only to the fall, when humans turned from worship to rejection.